Barrymoonshine/library/README.md

 - Objects can't be added to the page using DOM methods
 - Data attributes
 - HaveRead status not staying when updated and new cards added
+- using window. to declare global variables, problem with function addlibrary card doing too much

 Bugs to fix